BernatCasanas/the-mandalorian/README.md

 	- Improved Companion skills & follow system.
 	- Overhauled Combat with parameters, dynamics, mechanics,...
 	- New Heat system for the Primary Weapon.
-	- HUD overhauled with full functionallity.
+	- HUD overhauled with full functionallity. <br>
-	* For more information about Mando & Grogu's moveset, see Controls above.
+    	> For more information about Mando & Grogu's moveset, see Controls above.

 * Enemies
 	- Added 4 types of enemies: